mvolkmann/blog/src/smalltalk/50-databases.md

 In macOS, to access PostgreSQL databases, enter `brew install psqlodbc` in a terminal.
-Add the following line to each SQLite data source definition (described below):
+Add the following line to each PostgreSQL data source definition (described below):

 ```text